Learn the craft of ladderback chairmaking

 Advanced chair Classes

 The advanced classes build on the skills and ideas taught in the introductory classes by working, step-by-step, on ladderback chairs with more complex construction.
 They also introduce methods of working used in production chair shops.
-These classes are open to woodworkers who have taken one of the introductory classes or taken a class with Brian in the past.
+These classes are open to woodworkers who have taken one of the introductory classes with me or David Douyard or have taken any class with Brian Boggs in the past.

 Build a ladderback chair in seven days